filipetcardozo/meu-repertorio/README.md

 ## Tasks that need to be done

 ### Essentials tasks
-- [ ] Creation of the user management screen
+- [ ] Creation of the user management page
-- [ ] Creation of the approval screen for figures
+- [ ] Creation of the approval screen for lyrics
-- [ ] Fix login and account creation screen
+- [ ] Fix login and account creation page

 ### Secondary tasks
-- [ ] Create screen for viewing the repertoire on mobile
+- [ ] Create page for viewing the repertoire on mobile
-- [ ] Adapt home screen to show songs that the user prefers
+- [ ] Adapt home page to show songs that the user prefers
 - [ ] Create some way to show the amount of views a certain song has

 ## License